supertokens/create-supertokens-app/boilerplate/fullstack/astro/README.md

-# SuperTokens + Astro (React)
+# SuperTokens + Astro

-A demo implementation of [SuperTokens](https://supertokens.com/) with [Astro](https://astro.build/) (using the React Adapter).
-Built with Astro's [React integration](https://docs.astro.build/en/guides/integrations-guide/react/).
+A demo implementation of [SuperTokens](https://supertokens.com/) with [Astro](https://astro.build/), using SuperTokens' prebuilt UI.

 ## General Info

-This project aims to demonstrate how to integrate SuperTokens into an Astro application using React components for interactive auth UI.
+This project aims to demonstrate how to integrate SuperTokens into an Astro application using our prebuilt UI.
 Its primary purpose is to serve as an educational tool, but it can also be used as a starting point for your own project.

 ## Repo Structure